Q: Are you a “Team Cake” or a “Team Pie” guy?

 Q: What do you think about driving, as opposed to riding?

-A: Although I’m obviously a motorcycle junkie, I’m not a snob about it.
+A: Food Biker is also about cars, in addition to motorcycling via Restaurant Racer.
+Although I’m obviously a motorcycle junkie, I’m not a snob about it.
 Some motorcyclists just hate cars, and they’re missing out.
 Frankly, I’ve been a “petrol-head” since childhood.
 Blame that on my father, who drove a ’72 Corvette Stingray and a series of mid-‘70s BMWs and sold them before I got my driver’s license.

 Heck… Sometimes I even miss my first car… A beat-up…sand-colored… 1976 Pontiac Catalina Station Wagon…which was a spitting image of the “The Family Truckster” in National Lampoon’s Vacation.
 I remember that you couldn’t unlock the passenger door if it accidentally locked, and you would get carbon monoxide poisoning when you sat in the “way back” seats.
 Probably explains a lot why my brain works the way it does.